Full mad families of vector spaces and two local Ramsey theories: Introduction

 \section{Introduction}

 Let $E$ be a vector space over a countable field $\mathbb{F}$ of dimension $\aleph_0$.
-In \cite{S19}, Smythe studied \emph{almost disjoint families} infinite-dimensional subspaces $V,W \subseteq E$, i.e. families of infinite-dimensional subspaces of $E$ which pairwise intersections are finite-dimensional.
-Our paper focuses on the following problems raised by Smythe in \cite{S19}. \begin{prob} Can mad families of subspaces be definable?
+In \cite{S19}, Smythe studied \emph{almost disjoint families} of infinite-dimensional subspaces $V,W \subseteq E$, i.e. families of infinite-dimensional subspaces of $E$ whose pairwise intersections are finite-dimensional, and raised the following questions. \begin{prob} Can mad families of subspaces be definable?
 In particular: \begin{enumerate} \item Are there analytic mad families of subspaces?